Skip to main content

 Endicott College is committed to fostering an environment that honors all individuals.
 We celebrate diversity and hold it as our responsibility to move our community toward becoming a stronger reflection of our interconnected world.
 If you desire, please share how elements of your background, identity or interest(s) have influenced your individual experience. (length not provided)

-This prompt fits under an archetype called the Diversity essay, in which you are asked to reflect on aspects of your background, identity, or interests that have shaped who you are and how you engage with the world.
+This prompt fits under the Diversity essay category, in which you are asked to reflect on aspects of your background, identity, or interests that have shaped who you are and how you engage with the world.
 Endicott College values diversity and wants to know how your unique experiences will contribute to their community.
 This essay is an opportunity to share a deeper part of your identity, experiences with diversity, or your perspective on inclusivity.

-The lack of a word limit or minimum may feel intimidating here.
-Rather than worrying about word count, focus on writing a meaningful essay that fully addresses the prompt without being overly long or running on unnecessarily.
+The lack of a word count may feel intimidating here.
+Rather than worrying about hitting minimums or maximums, focus on writing a meaningful essay that fully addresses the prompt without being overly long.
 Let’s work on developing that concise, compelling response.

 • Do you hold any identities that are distinct or unusual?
 Have you had any experiences that are unique or rare?